 Ending national insurance will not happen ‘any time soon’, Hunt concedes

-The Chancellor spent around £10 billion on the 2p cut to national insurance in his spring Budget, but experts have said the UK tax burden is still set to reach a record high.
+The Chancellor spent around £10 billion on the 2p cut to national insurance in his spring Budget, although experts have said the UK tax burden is still set to reach a record high.

 During broadcast interviews on Thursday, Mr Hunt said he wants to “end the unfairness” of the system but that eliminating contributions altogether would be a “huge thing to do”.

+Downing Street later insisted the move will only happen “when it is responsible and can be achieved without increasing borrowing”.

+Asked how it would be funded, the Prime Minister’s official spokesman said: “I’m not going to speculate any further the sort of timetable and exactly how we would do that, but obviously the Government has been very clear that it is focused on reducing taxes for working families as it has now consistently delivered over the last two fiscal events.”

-It came as expert analysis overnight suggested the Budget showed real household disposable income is set to fall by 0.9%, making this Parliament the first in modern history to see a drop in living standards.
+It comes as expert Budget analysis overnight suggested this Parliament is the first in modern history to see a drop in living standards, with real household disposable income set to fall by 0.9%.

 Asked about fiscal drag, whereby people are pulled into higher tax bands while thresholds are frozen, Mr Hunt said he is “not pretending” to have “brought all those taxes down”.

-He said the revenue raised is needed to pay for measures like the furlough scheme during the pandemic and support for households with energy bills amid the cost-of-living crisis.
+He said the revenue raised is needed to pay for measures like the furlough scheme during the pandemic and support for households facing spiralling energy bills amid the cost-of-living crisis.

 “I’m not pretending that I brought all those taxes down in one go.
 We can’t afford to do that.
 It wouldn’t be responsible to do that.
 But do I want to carry on bringing them down, as I did yesterday, as I did in the autumn statement?
 Yes, I do,” Mr Hunt told Times Radio.